TeYuanLiu/teyuanliu.github.io/content/blog/go.md

     -   complex128
 -   Byte
     -   byte (alias of uint8)
-        -   Use '' for literal.
+        -   Use '<BYTE>' for literal.
+        -   Byte is an alias of uint8 and not int8 because people had already developed the habit of considering 0xFF as 255 not -1.
+This has caused overflow detection difficulty though.
 -   Rune
     -   rune (alias of int32, representing a Unicode code point)
-        -   Use '' for literal.
+        -   Use '<RUNE>' for literal.
+        -   Rune is an alias of int32 and not uint32 such that overflows can be detected easily.

 ### Variable type conversion